 Whatever comes after C-17, arguably, needs to be roomier.

 Getting rid of whole fleets always saves a lot of money.

 We might consider adjusting our ambition down, joining the NATO C-17 pool early, or simply gapping the capability.
 It is not an option anyone reading this would prefer, but it is an option nonetheless.

-There might also be potential for converting some of the A330 Voyagers to cargo only and exploit this fleet more for carrying pallets and light vehicles.
-Not sure if Voyager goes out of service before or after C-17 but again, avoiding the binary option of a like for like replacement should be on the table.
+There might also be potential for converting some of the A330 Voyagers to cargo only and exploiting this fleet more for carrying pallets and light vehicles.
+Not sure if Voyager goes out of service before or after C-17 but again, avoiding the binary option of a like-for-like replacement should be on the table.